capsule-org/starter-templates/with-svelte-kit/README.md

 ### React Integration

-The template includes React as a dependency since the Capsule Modal is React-based:
+The template includes React as a dependency since the Para Modal is React-based:

 ```json
 {